The Snyder Center for Aphasia Life Enhancement (SCALE) Program

 Services

-SCALE offers virtual and in-person communication-focused groups, such as language skills, reading, writing, and conversation led by licensed speech language pathologists, as well as leisure-based groups such as art and movement/exercise.
+SCALE offers virtual and in-person communication-focused groups, such as language skills like reading, writing, and conversations led by licensed speech language pathologists.
+In addition, we offer leisure-based groups for individuals with aphasia such as art and movement/exercise.
 Additional groups are led by student interns and trained volunteers.
 Caregiver resources include support groups, guest speakers, and a library of resources specifically designed for individuals with aphasia and their families.

 Funding sources for services include: